Characters: Negima: Ala Alba Support

 - Cute Bookworm: She's shy, quiet and is part of a club devoted to exploring the library.

 - Designated Victim: During the Magic World, she's first attacked by bounty hunters to lure out Kaede and Setsuna and later Shirabe, Fate and Dynamis all make attempts to eliminate her due to her mind reading artifact.

 - Does Not Like Men: In the anime she had a level of androphobia.

 - Dogged Nice Girl: In fact, Nodoka was the first girl in the class to confess her feelings to Negi all the way back in the Kyoto arc.

-- Expy: She's a clear expy of Akamatsu's earlier character, Shinobu.
-They look extremely similar and have the same shy, quiet attitude... and both are Covert Perverts.
+- Expy: She's clearly one to Akamatsu's earlier character, Shinobu Maehara.
+They look extremely similar and have the same shy, quiet attitude.
+Both are also know to be Covert Perverts.